Top stock tips by Sudarshan Sukhani, Mitessh Thakkar for today

 Sudarshan Sukhani - s2analytics.com

-—Sell Amara Raja Batteries with a stop loss of Rs 735, target at Rs 720
+—Buy Godrej Consumer Products with a stop loss of Rs 940, target at Rs 960

-—Sell Adani Ports with a stop loss of Rs 695, target at Rs 680
+—Sell TVS Motor Company with a stop loss of Rs 588, target at Rs 576

 Mitessh Thakkar - mitesshthakkar.com

-—Sell Tata Consumer with a stop loss of Rs 771, target at Rs 745
+—Sell L&T Finance Holdings with a stop loss of Rs 92, target at Rs 84

 Disclaimer: CNBCTV18.com advises users to check with certified experts before taking any investment decisions.